We may occasionally find unexpected amount of poly-G reads in raw data generated from NextSeq. See FASTQC figure below as a typical example.

 What causes poly-G?

-Unlike HiSeq and MiSeq, NextSeq and NovaSeq switch to two color method.
+Unlike HiSeq and MiSeq, NextSeq and NovaSeq system have been switched to two color method.
 A+C filter channel and T + C filter channel replace the traditional four channel system.
 In the two channel system, "A" is called when both channels emit and "G" is called when no channel emit.
 This new method effectively reduces imaging cycle from 4 to 2.

 This detection method switch causes the poly-G problem due to its poor ability to handle low quality basecall.
 In the four channel system, when emission intensity is weak, ambiguous or even undetectable, the system arbitrarily assigns a likely base with poor base quality.
 However, the two channel system can't distinguish "G" and "no signal" because both situations result in no channel emission.